 The court in Lunney declined to decide whether the Good Samaritan exemption could be applied retroactively, but ruled that Prodigy was entitled to the common law qualified privilege accorded telephone companies for liability premised on individual email transmissions and thus could not be held liable.
 The court similarly ruled that Prodigy did not act as a publisher of messages posted on bulletin boards it hosted, although the court conceded that "[a]s distinguished from email communications, there are more complicated legal questions associated with electronic bulletin board messages, owing to the generally greater level of cognizance that their operators can have over them."
-Perhaps even more broadly, the court dismissed plaintiff's negligence claim for banc), this issue could be litigated more frequently in the coming years, at least in the Ninth Circuit.
+Perhaps even more broadly, the court dismissed plaintiff's negligence claim for

-2Cubby, Inc. v.
+Cubby, Inc. v.
 CompuServe, Inc., 776 F. Supp.
 135 (S.D.N.Y.
 1991); see supra § 37.04[2].

-3See generally supra § 37.04.
+See generally supra § 37.04.

-4Lunney v.
+Lunney v.
 Prodigy Services Co., 94 N.Y.2d 242, 701 N.Y.S.2d 684, 723 N.E.2d 539 (1999).